 Name Description Required CreateBucketConfiguration Container for bucket configuration settings.
-Type: Container Ancestor: None No LocationConstraint Specifies the region where the bucket will be cre- ated.
-For more information about region endpoints and location constraints, go to Regions and End- points in the Amazon Web Services Glossary .
-Type: Enum No Valid Values: [us-west-1 us-west-2 eu-west-1 eu-central-1 ap-southeast-1 ap-northeast-1 ap- southeast-2 sa-east-1] Default: US Standard Ancestor: CreateBucketConfiguration
+Type: Container Ancestor: None No

+Specifies the region where the bucket will be created.
+If you are creating a bucket on the US East (N. Virginia) region (us-east-1), you do not need to specify the location constraint.
+For more information about region endpoints and location constraints, go to Regions and Endpoints in the AWS General Reference.
+Type: Enum Name Description Required Valid Values: [ us-west-1 us-west-2 EU or eu-west-1 eu-central-1 ap-south-1 ap-southeast-1 ap-southeast-2 ap-northeast-1 ap-northeast-2 sa-east-1 ] Default: US East (N. Virginia) region Ancestor: CreateBucketConfiguration LocationConstraint ated.
+If you are creating a bucket on the US East (N. Virginia) region (us-east-1), you do not need to specify the location constraint.
+For more information about region endpoints and location constraints, go to Regions and Endpoints in the AWS General Reference.
+Type: Enum Valid Values: [ us-west-1 us-west-2 EU or euwest-1 eu-central-1 ap-south-1 ap-southeast-1 ap-southeast-1 sa-east-1 ] Default: US East (N. Virginia) region No